andrewoma/kotlin-script/README.md

 If you're looking for `kotlinc-jvm`, the continuous integration builds of the Kotlin compiler are available at JetBrains' [TeamCity CI server](http://teamcity.jetbrains.com/project.html?projectId=project67&tab=projectOverview).
 Log in as a guest and download the latest `pushedToMaven` `kotlin-compiler-xxx.zip` artifact in the "Compiler and Plugin" section.

-M13 is availabled from [here](https://teamcity.jetbrains.com/viewLog.html?buildId=570959&buildTypeId=bt345&tab=artifacts).
+M13 is available from [here](https://teamcity.jetbrains.com/viewLog.html?buildId=570959&buildTypeId=bt345&tab=artifacts).

 Features
 --------